davide-scalzo/react-native-mixpanel/README.md

 //make sure you call this right after you call `identify` Mixpanel.initPushHandling(YOUR_12_DIGIT_GOOGLE_SENDER_ID);

+// Allows to clear super properites Mixpabel.clearSuperProperties();

-//unregister a device for push notifications Mixpanel.clearPushRegistrationId();
+// Unregister an android device for push notifications [Android only] Mixpanel.clearPushRegistrationId(token?: string);

 // iOS
-Mixpanel.addPushDeviceToken("APNS push token")
+Mixpanel.addPushDeviceToken("APNS push token");

+// iOS - unregister iOS device, pushDeviceToken = APNS push token Mixpanel.removePushDeviceToken(pushDeviceToken: string);

 // Mixpanel reset method (warning: it will also generate a new unique id and call the identify method with it.
 Thus, the user will not be anonymous in Mixpanel.)
 Mixpanel.reset();